todogroup/governance/structure/ambassadors/ambassador-manual.md

 - Good: a talk introducing the OSS in Business working group's findings
 - Weak: a general open source talk that did not mention TODO Group efforts

-**Educational posts and threads** about OSPO and open source management that point directly to TODO resources (the Book, guides, glossary, MindMap,training, case studies)
+**Educational posts and threads** about OSPO and open source management that point directly to TODO resources (the Book, guides, glossary, MindMap, training, case studies)

 - Good: a thread walking through the OSPO MindMap with a link
 - Weak: OSPO comment with no reference to TODO's work